rinoyfrancis2/PhishImmune/README.md

 ## How It Works

-PhishGuard intercepts URLs before they load in the browser, analyzing them against a constantly updated list of known phishing sites and patterns.
+PhishImmune intercepts URLs before they load in the browser, analyzing them against a constantly updated list of known phishing sites and patterns.
 If a URL is identified as malicious, the extension displays a warning, allowing the user to make an informed decision.